NVIDIA/metropolis-sdg-smart-cities/README.md

 ---

 ## Overview
-This workflow provides a Synthetic Data Generation (SDG) recipe to produce VLM-ready datasets for smart city applications:
+This workflow provides a Synthetic Data Generation (SDG) recipe to produce VLM-ready datasets for smart city applications.
+In areas where the highest model accuracy is vital, finetuning on domain specific data is essential.
+Synthetic data generation and augmentaion offer an easy and scalable way to collect this data to your exact specifications.
+However, there are significant challenges associated with creating diverse, photorealistic training data from simulators that this workflow aims to address:

-- CARLA-based scenario simulation and recording
+- **Domain Gap**: While simulators provide perfect ground truth and controllable scenarios, their synthetic appearance creates a substantial domain gap that limits the performance of models trained on simulator data when deployed in real-world environments.
+- **Scalability Constraints**: Manually crafting diverse scenarios in simulators requires substantial engineering effort and computational resources, making it prohibitively expensive to scale up data diversity.
+- **Limited Visual Realism**: Traditional simulator outputs lack the photorealistic quality needed for robust real-world model deployment, requiring additional post-processing or domain adaptation techniques.

+To remedy these issues, this workflow provides a recipe to:
+- Simulate customized traffic scenarios using CARLA
-- Ground-truth extraction (RGB, Depth, Segmentation, Normals, 2D/3D bounding boxes, events)
+  - Ground-truth extraction from simulation (RGB, Depth, Segmentation, Normals, 2D/3D bounding boxes, events)
-- COSMOS-Transfer photo-realistic augmentation guided by multi-modal inputs and prompts
+- Use COSMOS-Transfer to generate photo-realistic augmentations that bridge the sim-to-real gap
+- Scale synthetic data with customizable augmentation variables
+- Generate post-training datasets for model fine-tuning
   -  SoM-aware post-processing to preserve object correspondence across modalities

-Primary components:
+  -  Q&A Caption generation for VLM post-training

+The output of this recipe is designed to offer a simple hand-off for further fine-tuning and deployment in the metropolis stack.
+Refer to the [Cosmos Cookbook](https://nvidia-cosmos.github.io/cosmos-cookbook/) for [Fine-tuning](https://nvidia-cosmos.github.io/cosmos-cookbook/recipes/post_training/reason1/intelligent-transportation/post_training.html) and [VSS documentation](https://docs.nvidia.com/vss/latest/#) for [Deployment](https://docs.nvidia.com/vss/latest/content/installation-vlms.html#local-models-cosmos-reason1) guides.

+**Primary components:**
 - `modules/carla-ground-truth-generation`: CARLA ground-truth extraction and dataset tooling
 - `modules/augmentation`: Prompting, template/prompt generation, and COSMOS execution utilities
 - `modules/postprocess/postprocess_for_vlm.py`: SoM-aligned overlays/validations